Gambitboy/the-counter/README.md

 ## Contributions
 We are always looking for more people to contribute to this amazing project.

-If you'd like to contribute to this repo, please feel free to contact me on github and I'll add you.
+If you'd like to contribute to this project, please feel free to contact me on github and I'll add you.

 All changes are subject to Peer Review.

 ## License
-\The Counter is distributed under the terms of the MIT license
+The Counter is distributed under the terms of the MIT license